kshivam-fe/collaborative-editor/README.md

  - BroadcastChannel is used to send/receive changes across tabs.
  - The editor uses a contentEditable <div>, updating innerText and restoring the cursor after changes.
  - Highlighting is done by injecting a <span> with background color around the last changed range.

+## Limitations and Future Improvements

+ - User identification is simplistic; no authentication or real user IDs.
+ - The BroadcastChannel API works only within the same browser and device.
+ - Conflict resolution is naive; overlapping edits may cause unexpected results.
+ - Undo/Redo history is local to each tab but synced via broadcast.
+ - Performance could degrade with very large documents.
+ - No rich-text formatting support.

 ## Made with ❤️ using React, TypeScript, and Redux Toolkit.